3 Tips to Help You Spot the Difference Between Real & Fake Turquoise

 Turquoise, one of the most beautiful and popular stones that practically everyone loves, and for good reason.
 The rich colors and gorgeous textures make the stone easy to wear and even easier to build your own collection with.
 But, have you ever wondered if the turquoise you’re buying is actually a fake?
 I’m here to lay it all out for you and explain the differences between fake and real turquoise and how you can avoid getting scammed.
 And I promise that the turquoise I use to make your handmade jewelry with is genuine and mined right here in the U.S!
-You can click here to view some of my One-of-a-Kind pieces designed with turquoise.

 What is fake turquoise?